davidmerrick/dayify/README.md

 ![](/docs/img/screenshot.png)

 Well it grinds my gears.
-That's why I created this.
+That's why I created Dayify.

 It's a web service that takes a calendar url and gives you back the same calendar with the events